PythonRSAS/pythonrsas.github.io/_posts/2022-06-07-1-Linked-list.md

     def getNext(self):
         return self.next
 ```

-In this implementation, linked list has the following common operations:
-* Insert, insert at end, insert at beginning, insert between
-* Delete (iterative find and then delete)
-* Search (iterative search)
-* Count number of elements
-* Print list

 The <span class="coding">count</span> attribute is convenient because we don't need to go through the entire linked list to get the number of elements.
 With each insert, the count increments by 1 whereas delete decreases by 1 with <span class="coding">delete</span>.